 The Foundation’s mission is Successful Citizens and Vital Rural Communities, reflecting a belief that children in rural Oregon and Siskiyou County should have the family, educational and community supports they need to become successful adults.
-The Foundation is targeting all of its philanthropic tools – grants, scholarships, community building, convening, research, and strengthening statewide systems – to improving the wellbeing of children, families and communities in the region.
+Consistent with a recently completed strategic plan, the Foundation is targeting all of its philanthropic tools – grants, scholarships, community building, convening, research, and strengthening statewide systems – to improving the wellbeing of children, families, and communities in the region.

 In support of its mission of Successful Citizens, the Foundation invests in initiatives, partnerships, and grants focused on the people who live in rural communities.
-Current efforts and focus areas include early childhood development, youth development and education, child abuse prevention and intervention, postsecondary preparation and success, scholarships for college students, and career readiness for postsecondary students.
+Current efforts and focus areas include early childhood development, youth development, and education, child abuse prevention and intervention, postsecondary success, scholarships for college students, and career readiness for postsecondary students.

 In support of its mission of Vital Rural Communities, the Foundation invests in initiatives, partnerships, and grants focused on rural communities.
 Current efforts and focus areas include community capacity building, leadership development, community-based efforts to improve local conditions, workforce and business development, rural community capital projects, and rural economic vitality.

-- Evolve the Foundation’s brand, positioning and voice focusing on the importance of ensuring vital rural communities in Oregon and Siskiyou County, Calif.
+- Champion the importance of rural community vitality in Oregon and Siskiyou County, California

 The Ideal Candidate

 Outstanding interpersonal skills are key.
-An approachable style, humility, compassion for the rural communities being served, and the ability to connect with diverse stakeholders in a culturally sensitive and empathic manner are vital attributes.
-A commitment to supporting the nuances of diversity, equity and inclusion efforts in rural settings is a must.
-Candidates should demonstrate good judgment and discretion and be at ease in an external facing role.
-The successful candidate will need to thrive in a collegial, and team-oriented environment where a willingness to “roll up your sleeves” to get the job done is central to the culture.
+An approachable style, humility, empathetic listening skills and the ability to connect with diverse stakeholders are essential for this role.
+The successful candidate will thrive in a collaborative, collegial, and team-oriented environment where a willingness to “roll up your sleeves” to get the job done is central to the culture.

 To Be Considered